Robinhood vs. Stash

 - Stash is an innovative mobile invest app that offers more guidance on picking investments

-- No investing minimums and monthly subscriptions start at $1/month for Beginner tier
+- No investing minimums and monthly subscriptions start at $3/month for Stash Growth tier

 - Investors can select from 400 plus ETFs and over 3000 stocks